-- What instruments or musical sounds do you hear in each piece? - How do the composers use rhythm, melody, and dynamics (loud/soft) to create a mood? - How do both pieces tell a story using music? - How does the music from the 1800s (Vltava) sound different from the modern music of 2015 (Motherboxx Connection)? - Which piece feels more peaceful?
+- What instruments or musical sounds do you hear in each piece? - How do the composers use rhythm, melody, and dynamics (loud/quiet) to create a mood? - Does one or both pieces tell a story using music?
+If so, what are those stories? - How does the older piece of European orchestral music sound different from the modern music of 2015 (Motherboxx Connection)? - Which piece feels more peaceful?
 Which feels more energetic or powerful?